Monumental Sports adds Spanish-speaking broadcasts for 10 Wizards, Caps games

 ‘El futuro’

-Other Capitals Spanish-language games are Monday, Nov.
+Other Capitals Spanish-language games include Monday, Nov.
 25, at Florida; Tuesday, Jan.
 14, vs. Anaheim; Thursday, March 20, vs. Philadelphia; and Tuesday, April 1, at Boston.
 The remaining Wizards Spanish-language games are Thursday, Dec.
 5, vs. Dallas; Monday, Dec.
 30, vs. New York; Friday, Feb.
 21, vs. Milwaukee; and Monday, March 31, vs. Miami.

 The games chosen are known to have significant Latino fanbases in their specific sports, making it easier to add more viewers while maintaining the broadcasts’ quality, Leonsis said.